MA Russian Studies and English Literature

 English Literature

-You will be introduced to the study of English literature in its cultural and historical contexts, focusing on a selection of major periods.
+You will be introduced to the study of English literature in its cultural and historical contexts via a survey of literature from the late Medieval period to the mid-Twentieth Century.

 These courses will explore the relationship between literary texts and the construction of national, international and imperial cultures.